 Can I ask you what type of camera you are using?
 If it's an SLR, maybe play around with the aperture settings to get blurry backgrounds.

 Thank you for the advice.
 Our camera is a Canon EOS Rebel T3 Digital DSLR.
 I love District of Chic.
-I will have to take a closer look at her photos. thank you for the advice.posted about 1 year ago
+I will have to take a closer look at her photos. thank you for the advice.posted over 1 year ago